Analyzing User Data Correctly in Digital Products

 At Polimelo, user privacy is one of our highest priorities.
 To obtain AdSense approval and, most importantly, earn our users' trust, we apply the following rules in our analytical processes:

-• Anonymization: We strictly do not match collected IP addresses and device IDs with personal data.
+- Anonymization and IP Masking: We strictly do not match collected IP addresses and device IDs with personal data.
 We track user behaviors using completely anonymous IDs.

-• Cookie Policies and Openness: We clearly state the purpose of Google Analytics and AdSense cookies on our site in our Privacy Policy.
+- Cookie Policies and Openness: We clearly state the purpose of Google Analytics and AdSense cookies on our site in our Privacy Policy.
 We protect our users' right to reject cookies.

-• No Unnecessary Data Collection: We never send the user's name, surname, or sensitive personal information to our analytical tools.
+- No Unnecessary Data Collection: We never send the user's name, surname, or sensitive personal information to our analytical tools.
 We only track functional events (event tracking) like "Game finished" or "Card flipped".

-3. Transforming Insights into Product Decisions
+3. Transforming Insights into Product Decisions (A/B Testing)

 The data we collect directly shapes our product decisions.
-For instance, in Polyvo, we observed that users spent more time in the "Cloze (Fill in the Blank)" test mode compared to the classic "Flashcard" mode.
-Based on this insight, we doubled our sentence data pool in Cloze mode and integrated our AI-powered sentence generation mechanism there.
-Consequently, our retention rate increased by 12%.
-Data analysis is your compass in the digital world where you cannot hear users' voices directly, allowing you to provide the best experience by reading their behaviors.
+For instance, in Polyvo, we observed that users spent more time in the "Memory (Cloze)" or "Cloze (Fill in the Blank)" test mode compared to the classic "Flashcard" mode.
+Based on this, we set up an A/B test.
+We split our new user cohort: half received the Flashcard layout as the landing screen, while the other half launched directly into the Cloze mode.
+The results were clear: retention in the Cloze cohort was 12% higher.
+Following this, we doubled our sentence data pool in Cloze mode and integrated our AI-powered sentence generation mechanism there.